nbrandaleone-blog/canary-blog/README.md

 It associates a new service with a separate Application Load Balancer, leveraging ECS Event Streams to trigger the deployment.
 Once triggered, Step Functions handle the transitioning of traffic off of the blue ALB to the green one.
 If the Step Function detects a failure of the green service, it will automatically fail-back to the original configuration.
+This solution does not destroy the original service, so it does offer a safe and reliable method of transitioning traffic, including natural "connection-draining".
 The one concern users may have is that DNS propogation delay of approximately 60 seconds will be introduced between migration increments.

 ## Pre-Requisites